-- 1. The competitors must fence faithfully and strictly according to the rules laid down in these Rules.
+- t.87 1.
+The competitors must fence faithfully and strictly according to the rules laid down in these Rules.
 All breaches of these rules will incur the penalties laid down hereinafter (cf. t.114-t.120). - 2.
 All bouts must preserve the character of a courteous and frank encounter.
-All irregular actions (flèche attack which finishes with a collision jostling the opponent, disorderly fencing, irregular movements on the strip, touches achieved with violence, touches made during or after a fall) are strictly forbidden (cf. t.114-t.120).
-Should such an offense occur, any touch scored by the fencer at fault is annulled. - 3.
-Before the beginning of each bout, the two fencers must perform a fencer's salute to their opponent, to the Referee and to the spectators.
+All irregular actions (flèche attack which finishes with a collision jostling the opponent, disorderly fencing, irregular movements on the strip, touches achieved with violence, blows struck with the guard, touches made during or after a fall) or anti-sporting behavior are strictly forbidden (cf. t.114-t.120).
+Should such an offense occur, any touch scored by the fencer at fault is annulled. - 3. a) Before the beginning of each bout, the two fencers must perform a fencer's salute to their opponent, to the Referee and to the spectators.
 Equally, when the final touch has been scored, the bout has not ended until the two fencers have saluted each other, the Referee and the spectators: to this end, they must remain still while the Referee is making his decision; when he has given his decision, they must return to their on guard line, perform a fencer's salute and shake hands with their opponent.
-If either or both of the two fencers refuse to comply with these rules, the Referee will penalize him/them as specific for offenses of the 4th group (cf. t.114, t.119, t.120).
+If either or both of the two fencers refuse to comply with these rules, the Referee will penalize him/them as specific for offenses of the 4th group (cf. t.114, t.119, t.120). - b) During or after a bout, even if the fencer has already left the strip, any act against the spirit of sportsmanship such as violently or dangerously throwing one's mask (or any other piece of equipment) will be penalized as specified in Article t.119 (cf. t.82.1, 2 and 3).